 Accessibility

 A cobblestone path runs through the site, with gravel paths allowing close exploration.
-Flooding may occasionally restrict access to certain areas, such as the sacred fountain.
+Visitors should be aware that the site can be prone to flooding after heavy rainfall, which may occasionally restrict access to certain areas, such as the sacred fountain.

 Letoon: A Glimpse into Lycian History

 Explore the timeless beauty of Letoon through our gallery.
-From intricate mosaics to the tranquil ruins of temples and theaters, these images capture the essence of Lycian heritage and mythology.
+From intricate mosaics to the tranquil ruins of temples and theatres, these images capture the essence of Lycian heritage and mythology.

 Sources Accessed for this Article